← All resources

 When you might choose each tool

-Choose Apollo if: You want the ZoomInfo model at half the price and your team has discipline around list maintenance.
+Choose Apollo if you want the ZoomInfo model at half the price and your team has discipline around list maintenance.

-Choose Cognism if: Contact accuracy is your primary constraint and you have budget for an enterprise tool.
+Choose Cognism if contact accuracy is your primary constraint and you have budget for an enterprise tool.

 FAQ

-Q: How does Firmbase handle contact data accuracy if you're relying on Companies House?
+How does Firmbase handle contact data accuracy if you're relying on Companies House?

-Q: Can I use Firmbase alongside ZoomInfo or Apollo?
+Can I use Firmbase alongside ZoomInfo or Apollo?

-Q: Why is Firmbase cheaper than these other tools?
+Why is Firmbase cheaper than these other tools?

 Author Bio

 Anna Fontanes is a revenue operations consultant who has built account scoring and ICP frameworks for UK B2B sales teams across SaaS and professional services.
-She specialises in making structured prospecting work for teams without dedicated ops resource.